 Several American basilicas are attached to historic abbeys and monasteries.
 One of these is the Basilica of the Immaculate Conception in Missouri, a Benedictine abbey-church.
 Its status was conferred May 10, 1941.

 Another is the Basilica of Our Lady of Gethsemani in Kentucky (May 3, 1949).
 It is the church of the first Trappist community of monks in the United States, whose most famous member was Thomas Merton.
-Monks of the Carmelite community in San Antonio built Little Flower Basilica there.
+Monks of the Carmelite community in San Antonio built the National Shrine of the Little Flower Basilica there.

 The legacy of California’s missions was honored with the conferral of basilican status on Mission Dolores, San Francisco (February 8, 1952).
 The modern basilica stands next to the older mission church.
 Churches at three other mission sites were later made basilicas as well: San Diego de Alcala, San Juan Capistrano, and San Carlos Borromeo (1961).

 Franciscan friars serve many of the churches mentioned above, including the California missions.
 Two additional Franciscan basilicas are St. Mary’s in Phoenix (1985) and Our Lady of Consolation in Carey, Ohio.